XiaowangjiAaa/Segmentation_algorithms/README.md

 python -m segmentation.train --data-dir /path/to/VOC2012 \
     --config segmentation/configs/unet.yaml --wandb
 ```
+Checkpoints and logs are written to a directory specified by the configuration's
+`output` path.
+Inside this directory the script creates `train_logs` and
+`checkpoints` subfolders.
+Metrics for every epoch are appended to
+`train_logs/metrics.csv`, while the best model (by mIoU) is stored as
+`checkpoints/best.pt`.
+Use `--save-every N` to control how often regular
+checkpoints are written.

 Each model has a sample YAML configuration under `segmentation/configs/`.
 These files define the model variant, whether to use pretrained weights and other hyperparameters.
 Command line arguments override values from the config file.